-When David Lee opened his power broker hangout in 2008, heirloom ingredients and the magic of sous vide cooking were novelties.
-Five years later, his menu is stuck in a rut and the placid room shows its age (wobbly tabletops, wine stains on the wallpaper).
-Even the service, once as polished as the silverware, has become perfunctory—when asked how poached white asparagus compares to a Mexi-fied lobster salad, a waiter declares that they’re both good and walks away.
-He’s not wrong: the kitchen is as proficient as ever.
-That asparagus dish balances tender spears with wispy discs of summer truffle, and the lobster contrasts the sweetness of claw meat with a tart tomatillo salsa and golden masa fritters.
-Lee’s pasta dishes remain first-rate, especially an eggy pappardelle tossed with an aromatic ragout of rabbit, porcini and house-made pancetta.
-Nothing inspired, but a dependable place to sign a deal over a Stilton-smothered brisket burger or liquor up before another opera marathon next door.
+When David Lee opened his power-broker hangout in 2008, the magic of sous-vide cooking was a novelty.
+Six years later, his menu hasn’t evolved, and the placid room shows its age.
+An asparagus dish balances tender spears with discs of truffle, and the lobster contrasts sweet claw meat with a tart tomatillo salsa and golden masa fritters.
+Lee’s pasta dishes are also first-rate, especially an eggy pappardelle tossed with an aromatic ragout of rabbit, porcini and pancetta.
+Closed Sunday.

 Toronto Life does not necessarily agree with the comments posted here.
 Editors will not correct spelling or grammar.
 Toronto Life reserves the right to edit or delete comments entirely.
 Read our full commenting policy.